dotnet/csharpstandard/standard/expressions.md

 > }
 > ```
 >
-> the `A.f` field is initialized with a delegate that refers to the second `Square` method because that method exactly matches the formal parameter list and return type of `DoubleFunc`.
+> the `A.f` field is initialized with a delegate that refers to the second `Square` method because that method exactly matches the parameter list and return type of `DoubleFunc`.
 Had the second `Square` method not been present, a compile-time error would have occurred.
 >
 > *end example*